-With more than 120 kilometres of Pacific shoreline, the Point Reyes peninsula features a diverse array of beaches for beachcombing, sunbathing, kayaking, kite flying and bird-watching.
+With more than 80 miles of Pacific shoreline, the Point Reyes peninsula features a diverse array of beaches for beachcombing, sunbathing, kayaking, kite flying, and bird-watching.
 Want to drive right up and plop down in the sand?
 Then head to Drakes Beach.
 Backed by tall cliffs, this sheltered cove provides refuge from Point Reyes’ blustery winds and safe swimming in the relatively calm waters of Drakes Bay.
-Look for the small memorial to Sir Francis Drake, who may have harboured his ship the Golden Hind here in 1579 while exploring the New World.
-A small visitor centre and bookshop are open at weekends.
+Look for the small memorial to Sir Francis Drake, who may have harbored his ship the Golden Hind here in 1579 while exploring the New World.
+A small visitor center and bookstore are open on weekends.

-Nearby is Point Reyes Beach (also known as The Great Beach or Ten Mile Beach), which spans 17 captivating kiloemetres of sand and surf.
-You never know what you’ll find on a long walk here, but count on tan-coloured sand, wild waves and unforgettable sunsets.
-(Access is via the car parks for North Beach and South Beach.)
-Another great beach to drive to is Limantour, located about 20 minutes’ from Bear Valley Visitor Center.
-The kilometre-and-a-half-long beach is backed by low, grassy dunes, so it’s ideal for picnicking, even on windy days.
-There’s plenty of space for everybody, including Rover and Lassie - dogs are permitted on its south-east end.
+Nearby is Point Reyes Beach (also known as The Great Beach or Ten Mile Beach), which spans 11 captivating miles of sand and surf.
+You never know what you’ll find on a long walk here, but count on brayed-tan sand, wild waves, and unforgettable sunsets.
+(Access is at the parking lots for North Beach and South Beach.)
+Another great drive-up beach is Limantour, located about 20 minutes’ drive from Bear Valley Visitor Center.
+The mile-long beach is backed by low, grassy dunes, so it’s ideal for picnicking, even on windy days.
+There’s plenty of space for everybody, including Rover and Lassie—dogs are permitted on its southeast end.

-If you’re willing to walk a bit, you’ll find seclusion at Point Reyes’ foot-access-only beaches, including dog-friendly Kehoe Beach on the peninsula’s northern tip.
-An easy, nearly level path skirts Kehoe Marsh, where songbirds flit, and pink and yellow mustard grows waist-high in the spring.
-As you near the ocean, the marshy terrain morphs into giant sand dunes and sandstone cliffs.
-Further north, near Pierce Point Ranch, is photogenic McClures Beach, set in a cove book-ended by rugged cliffs.
-During low tides, head south to explore rockpools teeming with sea life.
-At very low tides, a narrow passageway is revealed.
+If you’re willing to walk a bit, you’ll find seclusion at Point Reyes’ hike-in beaches, including dog-friendly Kehoe Beach on the peninsula’s northern tip.
+An easy, nearly level trail skirts alongside Kehoe Marsh, where songbirds flit, and pink and yellow mustard grows waist-high in the spring.
+Near the ocean, the marshy terrain morphs into giant sand dunes and sandstone cliffs.
+Farther north, near Pierce Point Ranch, is photogenic McClures Beach, set in a cove bookended by rugged cliffs.
+During low tides, head south to explore rocky tidepools teeming with sea life.
+At minus tides, a narrow passageway is revealed.
 Pass through this rock-lined gap to gain access to a secluded cove, connected to McClures by a narrow shelf of rock.

 Perched on the windiest and foggiest point on the West Coast, the Point Reyes Lighthouse steered ships away from the peninsula’s treacherous northern point from 1870 to 1975, its glowing light visible for 24 nautical miles.
 At sunset each day for more than 100 years, the lightkeeper lit an oil lamp inside the first-order Fresnel lens, and 1,000 glass prisms directed the beam to the horizon.

 Today the iconic Point Reyes Lighthouse beckons visitors to this isolated seaside promontory to get a glimpse of California’s nautical history and take in divine Pacific vistas.
-The lighthouse no longer operates and has been replaced by an automated light on the cliffs below, but it’s a fine place to snuggle up to your travel companion while you gaze wistfully out to sea.
+The lighthouse no longer operates—it’s been replaced by an automated light on the cliffs below—but it’s a fine place to snuggle up to your travel companion while you gaze wistfully out to sea.
 The breeze rarely ceases here, even on relatively balmy days.
 Forty-mile-per-hour winds are common, so dress appropriately.

-From the car park, a short uphill walk leads to the Lighthouse Visitor Centre and an observation deck where you can look down at jagged rocky outcrops dotted with hundreds of seabirds including a massive colony of common murres, crashing Pacific waves, and a remarkable 308-step staircase descending to the lighthouse.
-More than 30,000 grey whales pass by this spot on their annual migration from Alaska to Mexico, so stop at the visitor centre to check the whiteboard for 'Today’s Whale Count'.
+From the parking lot, a short uphill walk leads to the Lighthouse Visitor Center and an observation deck where you can look down at jagged rock outcrops dotted with hundreds of seabirds—including a massive colony of common murres—crashing Pacific waves, and a remarkable 308-step staircase descending to the lighthouse.
+More than 30,000 gray whales pass by this spot on their annual migration from Alaska to Mexico, so stop at the visitor center to check the whiteboard for “Today’s Whale Count.”
 From December to April, it’s usually in the hundreds.
 Then walk down the stairs to explore the venerable lighthouse buildings.
 They are perched atop a rocky pinnacle, the Pacific’s gleaming surface spreading to the horizon, the tumultuous sea directly below.

-Insider tip: the stairs to the lighthouse are open only 10 am–4.30 pm Friday–Monday but the visitor centre and observation deck are open seven days a week.
+Insider tip: The stairs to the lighthouse are open only 10 a.m.–4:30 p.m.
+Friday–Monday but the visitor center and observation deck are open seven days a week.
 On weekends and holidays from January to mid-April, the Park Service operates a mandatory shuttle bus to the lighthouse.

-At Point Reyes, deer and tule elk roam the grasslands, sea lions and seals bask on the beaches, songbirds flit through the coastal brushwood, herons and egrets feast in the marshes, and grey whales cruise near the shoreline.
-It’s almost impossible not to see wild creatures on a visit here, but to maximise your chances, sign up for a small-group tour with Point Reyes Safaris, led by a professional photographer and naturalist.
+In Point Reyes, deer and tule elk roam the grasslands, sea lions and seals bask on the beaches, songbirds flit through the coastal chaparral, herons and egrets feast in the marshes, and gray whales cruise near the shoreline.
+It’s almost impossible not to see wild creatures on a visit here, but to maximize your chances, sign up for a small-group tour with Point Reyes Safaris, led by a professional photographer and naturalist.
 Or set out on your own to one of these wildlife-rich spots:

 Tule elk at Tomales Point

-Majestic tule elk are a subspecies of elk found only in California and roam throughout the peninsula.
-The 230 kg elk were once common, but by the 1870s they had been nearly hunted out of existence.
-Today Point Reyes’ re-established herd numbers more than 500 animals.
-When the bull elks are in their 'rut' (typically from July to September), you may hear the males bugling or sparring with raucous clashes of their 18 kg antlers.
+Majestic tule elk—a subspecies of elk found only in California—roam throughout the peninsula.
+The 500-pound elk were once common, but by the 1870s they were nearly hunted out of existence.
+Today Point Reyes’ reestablished herd numbers more than 500 animals.
+When the bull elks are in their “rut” (typically July through September), you may hear the males bugling or sparring with a raucous clash of 40-pound antlers.
 Year-round, tule elk graze near the road leading to Pierce Point Ranch.
-If you don’t spot them from your car, try taking a walk along the Tomales Point Trail.
+If you don’t spot them from your car, try hiking the Tomales Point Trail.

 Elephant seals at Chimney Rock

 From December to March, more than 1,000 elephant seals take over the beaches and give birth to pups at Chimney Rock.
-Easily identified by their massive, blubbery size, male elephant seals can grow longer than five metres and weigh more than two tons.
-The seals recline on the beaches, brawl with their neighbours and make awkward, jerking movements as they shuffle from sand to sea and back.
-To see them, park at the Chimney Rock Trailhead and walk down the paved road to the Elephant Seal Overlook.
-By late spring, the show is mostly over, although smaller numbers of seals can be seen in almost every month of the year.
+Easily identified by their massive, blubbery size—male elephant seals can grow longer than 18 feet and weigh more than two tons—the seals recline on the beaches, brawl with their neighbors, and make awkward, jerking movements as they scooch from sand to sea and back.
+To see them, park at the Chimney Rock Trailhead, then walk down the paved road to the Elephant Seal Overlook.
+By late spring, the show is mostly over—although smaller numbers of seals can be seen in almost every month of the year.